WHO WE ARE

 SCOPE OF OUR WORK

-The Darca network today includes 45 widely dispersed high schools, from Kiryat Shmona in the north all the way to the Arava in the far south.
-Among these institutions are religious and non-religious high schools, a Bedouin school, a Druze school, Haredi school in Jerusalem and all-girl schools for religious young women who combine secular and religious studies.
+The Darca network today includes 47 widely dispersed high schools, in the north all the way to the Arava in the far south.
+Among these institutions are religious and non-religious high schools, a Druze school, Haredi school in Jerusalem and all-girl schools for religious young women who combine secular and religious studies.
 Darca also operates two innovative English learning centers serving students from different schools and ages, where Jewish and Arab students regularly meet and study English together.

 “We believe in equal opportunity for all our students, and to bring our students to their fulfillment both academically and socially.
 We believe our graduates should have broad knowledge, critical independent thinking, ambition and a set of values that will allow them to feel connected to their country.”